jeffreywlinn/Portfolio/README.md

 # jeffreywlinn.github.io

+BS Software Development December 2021
-This is a work in progress for portfolio
+This is a work in progress to show my portfolio of projects.